dataswift/open-source-developer-portal/app/resources/funding-source-verification/micro-deposit-verification.md

 ```

 ### Initiate micro-deposits
-After you follow the link to `initiate-micro-deposits` Dwolla will trigger two micro-deposits.
-The `retrieved` variable from the previous step holds the location of the Customer's Funding Source and is passed over to the `micro_deposits()` function.
-If the request is successful, Dwolla returns a `HTTP 201` and a link to the resource `fundingsources/{id}/micro-deposits` in the location header, which can be later used to verify micro-deposit amounts.
-If your application is subscribed to webhooks, a webhook will be sent with the event topic of `customer-micro-deposits-added`, notifying your application that micro-deposits are en route to the Customer’s bank account.
+Once you POST to the [`initiate-micro-deposits`](https://docsv2.dwolla.com/#initiate-or-verify-micro-deposits) link, Dwolla will send two small amounts to your customer's bank or credit union account.
+If the request is successful, Dwolla returns a `HTTP 201` and a link to the created micro-deposits resource `funding-sources/{id}/micro-deposits` in the location header.
+The micro-deposits resource can be later used to retrieve the status of micro-deposits or verify micro-deposit amounts.
+If your application is subscribed to webhooks, a webhook will be sent with the `microdeposits_added` event, notifying your application that micro-deposits are en route to your customer’s bank account.

 ```raw
 POST https://api-uat.dwolla.com/funding-sources/e52006c3-7560-4ff1-99d5-b0f3a6f4f909/micro-deposits